MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization.md

 - Übertragen oder „portieren“ Sie Ihre bestehenden Nummern zu uns.

 > [!IMPORTANT]
-> In **Belgien, Irland, Deutschland und den Niederlanden**können nicht erhalten Sie neue Telefon Telefonnummern mit der **Skype für Business Administrationscenter**; Sie müssen Sie herunterladen und Ausfüllen eines Formulars.
-Für neue Telefonnummern in Australien siehe [Telstra Voice Services](https://aka.ms/TelstraVoicePlan).
+> In **Belgium, Ireland, Germany, and the Netherlands**, you can't get phone new phone numbers using the **Skype for Business admin center**; you have to download and fill out a form.
+For new phone numbers in Australia, see [Telstra Voice Services](https://aka.ms/TelstraVoicePlan).

 ***
 Wenn Sie wissen, welche Art von Formularen Sie suchen, verwenden Sie die Dropdown-Liste, um das Land/die Region auszuwählen, wo Sie Nummern erhalten möchten.